LirChen/devops-learning-hub/START_HERE.md

 # 🚀 START HERE - Quick Guide

-## Welcome to Your DevOps Learning Hub!
+## Welcome to DevOps Learning Hub!

-You have a complete, professional quiz system with 105+ questions ready for your interview preparation.
+A complete, professional quiz system with 280+ questions for DevOps interview preparation.

 ---